 The cloud-native AI suite is installed and the ack-fluid component is deployed.

 A kubectl client is connected to the ACK Pro cluster.
-For more information, see Connect to a cluster by using kubectl.
+For more information, see Connect to a cluster using kubectl.

-OSS is activated and a bucket is created.
+Object Storage Service (OSS) is activated and a bucket is created.
 For more information, see Activate OSS and Create buckets.

 Limits